Glorfindel83/SE-Userscripts/AutoReviewComments.md

 ###[A] Not a discussion forum
 This does not provide an answer to the question and is therefore deleted; please take a moment to read the [tour] – we're a Q&A site and not a discussion forum.

+###[EQ] Vandalism
+Please do not vandalize your posts.
+If you believe your question is not useful or is no longer useful, it should be deleted instead of editing out all of the data that actually makes it a question.
+By posting on the Stack Exchange network, you've granted a [non-revocable right for SE to distribute that content](/legal/terms-of-service/public#licensing) under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0).
+By SE policy, any vandalism will be reverted.
+If you want to know more about deleting a post, consider taking a look at: [How does deleting work](https://meta.stackexchange.com/q/5221/295232)?

+### Non-English
+Unfortunately, we accept contributions [in English only](https://meta.stackoverflow.com/q/297673/4751173).

+### Suggest account merge
+Please use the [Contact Us](/contact) form to have your accounts merged, to regain full control over your posts.